a13n20/Marimo-Intro/README.md

 ```console
 pip install marimo
 ```
-If you have Python3 installed then use pip3
+If you have Python3 then use pip3

 ## What is Marimo?